duderamos/vimfiles/README.md

 # vimfiles

-This is my presonal vim/gvim configuration.
+This is my personal vim/gvim configuration.
 Feel free to clone it.

 ## How to use